Australian Biological Resources Study

 Thrips and Galls

-Minimising water loss is an esssential survival strategy for small insects in dry areas.
-Many thrips species achieve this either by inducing galls or else by invading galls induced by other insects.
+Minimising water loss is an essential survival strategy for small insects in dry areas.
+Many thrips species achieve this either by inducing galls as domiciles or else by invading galls induced by other insects.
 On some phyllodinous Acacia trees one suite of thrips species induces pouch galls, and some of these species are considered to be eusocial with a caste of non-breeding wingless individuals that function as soldiers to repel intruding insects, particularly a suite of kleptoparasitic thrips species (Crespi et al. 2004).
-An extensive suite of Phlaeothripidae species on Acacia trees invade galls and leaf mines induced by other insects, including Hymenoptera and Coleoptera.
+An extensive suite of Phlaeothripidae species on Acacia trees invade galls and leaf mines induced by other insects, including those of Hymenoptera and Coleoptera.
 A further suite of species on these trees have the remarkable ability of glueing or sewing together two or more phyllodes to produce a domicile within which to breed (Bono & Crespi 2008), and these domiciles are invaded by a different group of kleptoparasitic thrips.
-The many galls on various trees of the eastern forests are little studied (Mound 2008b), but on several Casuarina tree species there are Phlaeothripidae that induce large woody galls; one of these in Western Australia is invaded by a kleptoparasitic thrips that is noteworthy for dimorphism in the male genitalia (Mound et al. 1999).
+The many galls on various trees of the eastern forests are little studied (Mound 2008b), but on several Casuarina tree species there are Phlaeothripidae that induce large woody galls; one of these in Western Australia is invaded by a kleptoparasitic thrips that is noteworthy for dimorphism in the male genitalia (Mound et al. 1998).

 Thrips and Fungi

 Fungi are available to thrips on the surface of dead twigs and branches, and also in leaf-litter on the ground.
 Both of these habitats are exploited in Australia, although the second probably includes the larger number of species.
 Not only are thrips on dead bark more exposed to desiccation, they are probably also more exposed to a wide range of predators such as birds, lizards, ants and spiders.
-As a result, these thrips species exist as widely dispersed populations, and are rarely collected (Mound, 2008b).
+As a result, these thrips species exist as widely dispersed populations, and are rarely collected (Mound 2008b).
 Leaf-litter in Australia, even shallow Eucalyptus litter, often contains a wide range of thrips taxa.
 The completely wingless species in litter sometimes exist as a mosaic of slightly different looking forms, presumably due to limited gene flow between localised demes; their taxonomy remains particularly doubtful (Mound 1972).
 The members of one subfamily, Idolothripinae, feed only on fungal spores (Mound 2007).

 Thrips as Predators